illlustr/NAIIVE/content/services/automation/getting_started.md

 {{% steps %}}

-### Ready-Made Tools
+### Immediate

-in [**Ready-Made Tools ↗**](../../../project/automation) you can explore our existing suite of automation tools, These tools are readily available for immediate use.
+in [**Projects / Automation ↗**](../../../projects/automation) you can explore our existing suite of automation tools, These tools are readily available for immediate use.

-### Predefined Automation
+### Predefined

-in [**Predefined Automation ↗**](../predefined) we've set up predefined automation projects that can minimize development costs, like a fondation it still can tailor solutions to your needs.
+in [**Predefined ↗**](../predefined) we've set up predefined automation projects that can minimize development costs, like a foundation it still can tailor solutions to your needs.

 ### Request

 in [**Request ↗**](../request) we will assess your needs and develop tools specifically for you.
-This process requires detailed requrement wethere by filing our from or engaging in direct interaction with our team.
+This process requires detailed requirement weather by filing our form or engaging in direct interaction with our team.

 We can automating a broad range of tasks from document to artistic works.